2sic/2sxc-docs/2sxc Docs Generator/basics/query/data-sources/index.md

 ## All Public DataSources

-These are all the data sources which are either provided in the default installation of 2sxc, or which are available for you to install (manually).
+These are all the data sources which are either provided in the default installation of 2sxc.

 <table>